Indianapolis 500: Broadcasting

-In 2019, coverage of the Indianapolis 500 moved to NBC, as part of a new three-year contract that unifies the IndyCar Series' television rights with NBC Sports (the parent division of its current cable partner NBCSN), and replaces the package of five races broadcast by ABC with an eight-race package on NBC.
-The Indianapolis 500 is one of the eight races; this contract ended ABC's 54-year tenure as broadcaster of the race.
-WTHR is now the local broadcaster of the race under this contract; the existing blackout policy remains, though speedway officials have left the door open to allowing WTHR to air the race live in the event of a sellout.
+In 2019, coverage of the Indianapolis 500 moved to NBC, as part of a new three-year contract that unified the IndyCar Series' television rights with NBC Sports (the parent division of its cable partner NBCSN), and replaced the package of five races broadcast by ABC with an eight-race package on NBC.
+The Indianapolis 500 was one of the eight races; the contract ended ABC's 54-year tenure as broadcaster of the race.
+WTHR became the local broadcaster of the race under the contract; the existing blackout policy remained, though speedway officials left the door open to allowing WTHR to air the race live in the event of a sellout.
 In contrast with the usual sell-out policy, in 2020, the race aired live on WTHR, as the Speedway ran the first three meetings (NASCAR in July, the Indianapolis 500 in August, and Road to Indy in September) behind closed doors as a result of COVID-19 cases in the state (the third INDYCAR meeting, the October road course races, admitted 10,000 spectators each day).
 The race was also shown live in 2021 on WTHR due to the Indianapolis Motor Speedway's restricted capacity amid the ongoing COVID-19 pandemic.
-WPBI-TV 16.2 in Lafayette also blacks out live coverage of the race to prevent viewers from the Indianapolis market from trying to view the race in that neighboring market and airs the race in tape delay.
-The first day of qualifying is no longer broadcast on television, and streamed only on Comcast's OTT service.
+WPBI-LD2 in Lafayette also blacks out live coverage of the race as although Lafayette is its own television market, Indianapolis stations are easily accessible (and outside of Lafayette's CBS affiliate, were the only stations available to Lafayette viewers until the mid-2010s).
+WPBI-LD2 would therefore also air NBC's primetime programming in the afternoon along with WTHR whilst the race aired live across the rest of the network.
+The first day of qualifying is no longer broadcast on television and only available through streaming.

+In 2022, the race was able to be viewed live within central Indiana and Lafayette; however, it was only available on the Peacock streaming service and was not available live on WTHR or WPBI-DT2.
+The race aired on tape delay as normal.
+In 2024, the blackout was lifted at 2:30 p.m. due to inclement weather causing delays.

+Fox Sports took over rights to IndyCar, including the Indianapolis 500, beginning in 2025, with WXIN as its local outlet.
+On May 16, 2025, with IMS expecting a sellout, it was announced that the blackout would be lifted for the eighth time.